Is gray paint still in style or is beige the new ‘it’ color?

 Should you paint your EXTERIOR gray or will it look outdated?

-While walls and cabinets can be more finicky, when it comes to exteriors, gray is a colour that will last LONGER than the average trend.
+While walls and cabinets can be more finicky, when it comes to exteriors, gray is a color that will last LONGER than the average trend.

 However, there are a few things to be careful of when updating your exterior…

-- Right now, it’s trendy to paint the trim and siding the same colour (often dark gray) – this is a trend and will eventually be moved aside.
+- Right now, it’s trendy to paint the trim and siding the same color (often dark gray) – this is a trend and will eventually be moved aside.